nprapps/elections18-general/README.md

 The `fetch_and_publish_results` service calls `run_on_server.sh` to initialize the Python and shell environment and then runs the `daemons.fetch_and_publish_results` Fabric task.
 This task just runs the `daemons.main` Fabric task.

-### Fabric tasks use elex to fetch results into a Postgres database
+### Fabric tasks use `elex` to fetch results into a Postgres database

 The `daemons.main` Fabric task executes the `data.load_results` Fabric task.
 This task uses the [elex](https://github.com/newsdev/elex) CLI to download the results as CSV.
 It then uses `psql` to load the CSV into a PostgreSQL database using a `COPY` query.

-_note: you can pass zeroes to the load_results task (`data.load_results:zeroes`) to override results with zeros; omits the winner indicator.Sets the vote, delegate, and reporting precinct counts to zero._
+_note: you can pass zeroes to the load_results task (`data.load_results:zeroes`) to override results with zeros; omits the winner indicator.
+Sets the vote, delegate, and reporting precinct counts to zero._

 ### Fabric tasks render results from the database to JSON